GChristensen/ishell/README.md

 # iShell Extension

-A natural language interface for web browsers.
+A text command interface for web browsers.

 This is a development page.
 Please visit the main site at: https://gchristensen.github.io/ishell/